robbear/elix-book/Chapter01.md

 }
 ```

-And we define the `render` method as such:
+And we implement the `render` method to display the current `_value` state by finding the `input` element inside our shadow DOM.

 ```
 render() {